basnijholt/matrix-js-sdk/pr.md

 ## The Solution

-Move the aggregation calls inside the `else` block of `addRelatedThreadEvent()` to ensure aggregation only happens when:
-1. The thread IS initialized (`initialEventsFetched = true`)
-2. The event has been added to the timeline
-3. The target event is findable
+Defer aggregation for edits until after the event is in the timeline and the thread is initialized, while allowing reactions to aggregate immediately.
+Concretely:
+1. Edits (`RelationType.Replace`): do not aggregate before initialization; queue in `replayEvents` and aggregate after adding to the timeline post-init.
+2. Reactions (`RelationType.Annotation`): aggregate immediately even before initialization to keep reaction summaries available; they will be re-aggregated safely on replay (idempotent).

-This prevents premature aggregation that creates broken Relations objects with null target events.
+This prevents premature aggregation of edits that creates broken Relations with `targetEvent: null`, while preserving the existing behavior for reactions.

 ## Technical Details